CMSgov/ab2d-website/_pages/claims-data-details.md

               <td data-label="Claim Query Code">final</td>
               <td data-label="Received">02/10/2020</td>
               <td data-label="Last Updated">02/10/2020</td>
-              <td data-label="Status as of 02/28/2020">active</td>
+              <td data-label="Claim Status (as of 02/28/20)">active</td>
           </tr>
       </tbody>
   </table>
 </div>

-#### Export 3a 02/28/2020 - 03/15/2020
+#### Export 3a 02/14/2020 - 03/15/2020

-On March 15, 2020 XYZ runs a second export.
-The export uses a _since parameter date of February 28, 2020.
-The _since date tells AB2D to report all claims information received between February 28, 2020 and March 15, 2020.
+On March 15, 2020, organization XYZ runs an export with a _since parameter date of February 14, 2020.
+The _since date tells AB2D to report all claims information received between February 14, 2020 and March 15, 2020.

 The export pulls no information on claim 99995.
 AB2D has received no updates for the time interval and so no records are pulled.

 #### Export 3b 02/28/2020 - 03/31/2020

-On March 31, 2020 XYZ runs a second export.
-The export uses a _since parameter date of February 28, 2020.
+On March 31, 2020, organization XYZ runs an export with a _since parameter date of February 28, 2020.
 The _since date tells AB2D to report all claims information received between February 28, 2020 and March 31, 2020.

-The export pulls 2 claim versions with Claim Group ID 99995 including the second, canceled  claim version and the third, active claim version.
-These claim versions reflect to claim Update #3.
+The export pulls 2 claim versions with Claim Group ID 99995: the older, canceled claim version (54689123) and the newest, active version (34543) from claim update 3.

 Claim version 54689123 is pulled for a second time.
 Here is why:

-1. The claim status was changed to “canceled ” on March 20, 2020
-2. Changing the status triggered a change in the lastUpdated field to March 20, 2020
-3. The _since date (February 20, 2020) is before the lastUpdated date so the claim version is pulled
+1. The Claim Status was changed to canceled on March 31, 2020.
+Although the claim was originally received February 10, 2020, the update in Claim Status results in a Last Updated field of March 31, 2020.
+2. The claim is included in the export because the Last Updated field (March 31, 2020) is after the _since parameter value (February 28, 2020).

-Claim version 54689123 is pulled for the first time.
+Claim version 34543 is pulled for the first time.
 Here is why:

-1. The claim version was received on March 20, 2020
+1. The claim object was received on March 31, 2020.
+Since there hasn’t been any changes since, the Last Updated field is March 31, 2020 as well.
-2. Receiving the claim sets the lastUpdated date to March 20, 2020
-3. The _since date (February 28, 2020) is before the lastUpdated date so the claim version is pulled.
+2. The claim object is included in the export because the Last Updated date (March 31, 2020) is after the _since parameter date (February 28, 2020).

 <div class="overflow-x-auto">
   <table class="usa-table usa-table--stacked usa-table--borderless">